ATIA 2025 Conference, January 30-February 1, Orlando World Center Marriott + Virtual

 Ways to Watch:

-Congratulations to the 2024 Prentke AAC Distinguished Lecturer, Karanveer Singh!
-Join Karanveer and ATIA for his presentation, Finding Your Passion, during the ATIA 2024 Conference.
-This presentation will also be live streamed for free as part of the ATIA 2024 Virtual Event.
+Congratulations to the 2025 Prentke AAC Distinguished Lecturer, Shannon Voss!
+Join Shannon and ATIA for his presentation, Bridging Differences and Enhancing Social Inclusion Using AAC, during the ATIA 2025 Conference.
+This presentation will also be live streamed for free as part of the ATIA 2025 Virtual Event.

-Join us and celebrate Karanveer’s success in Orlando or virtually!
+Join us and celebrate Shannon’s success in Orlando or virtually!

 The Edwin and Esther Prentke Augmentative and Alternative Communication (AAC) Distinguished Lecture was initiated in 1997 to honor the life and work of the late Edwin and Esther Prentke.